Skip to content

 Proxy User

 This snippet creates a user dockeruser that cannot login, but still has access to the exposed socket proxy.
-It ends with opening the authorized_keys file, so paste in the public key of the connecting system and close the file with Ctrl+S, Ctrl+X.
+It ends with opening the authorized_keys file, so paste in the public key of the connecting system and close the file with.

 Create dockeruser